Genetically modified food: Detection

+Regulation methodology design

+Scientists have argued or elaborated a need for an evidence-based reform of regulation of genetically modified crops that moves it from regulation based on characteristics of the development-process (process-based regulation) to characteristics of the product (product-based regulation).

+Various countries have adopted either of these two approaches, but many countries appear to be moving towards product-based regulation – such as the US, Canada, and England.
+With the exception of England, the rest of the UK has remained in a more process-based regulation approach, which follows the rest of the European Union (EU).

+Specifically in the United States, many federal organizations are involved in advocating for regulation and consumer education regarding GMOs.
+In 2020, the U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA), and the U.S. Environmental Protection Agency (EPA) launched the "Feed Your Mind" initiative.
+This program aims to provide consumers with more scientific information about the foods they are purchasing and how they may have been genetically modified.

 Controversies

 The genetically modified foods controversy consists of a set of disputes over the use of food made from genetically modified crops.
 The disputes involve consumers, farmers, biotechnology companies, governmental regulators, non-governmental organizations, environmental and political activists and scientists.
 The major disagreements include whether GM foods can be safely consumed, harm the human body and the environment and/or are adequately tested and regulated.
-The objectivity of scientific research and publications has been challenged.
-Farming-related disputes include the use and impact of pesticides, seed production and use, side effects on non-GMO crops/farms, and potential control of the GM food supply by seed companies.

 The conflicts have continued since GM foods were invented.
 They have occupied the media, the courts, local, regional, national governments, and international organizations.

 "GMO-free" labelling schemes are causing controversies in farming community due to lack of clear definition, inconsistency of their application and are described as "deceptive".